-Working at Berkeley Lab has many rewards including a competitive compensation program, excellent health and welfare programs, a retirement program that is second to none, and outstanding employee development opportunities.
+Working at Berkeley Lab has many rewards including a competitive compensation program, excellent health and welfare programs, paternal leave, a retirement program that is second to none, and outstanding employee development opportunities.
 To view information about the many rewards that are offered at Berkeley Lab- Click Here.

 What You Will Do:

 Independently handle the day-to-day activities of shipping and receiving functions and oversee the receiving and shipments of Federal Express, UPS, and Airborne packages.

 Receive, distribute, store issue, collect, sort, dismantle, segregate, and dispose of materials, laboratory reagents, equity and supplies.